Rapunzel Reads

 Everyone knows that Rapunzel spent her early years locked up in a tower.
 We like to think she read plenty of books to while away the time, and that she’d appreciate our favorites.

-We’re two teen siblings who have been reviewing and recommending great middle-grade (MG) and young adult (YA) books since 2014 (9 years and counting!).
+We’re two teen siblings who have been reviewing and recommending great middle-grade (MG) and young adult (YA) books since 2014 (over ten years!).
 We’re particularly passionate about fantasy, queer books, and any story beautifully told.

 Explore our site more for author interviews, favorite picture books & audiobooks, and more!